Week in Sicily Visiting 4.25 Towns

 The best part of this trip was living a scene from Under the Tuscan Sun by Frances Mayes.
 I can hear Diane Lane saying it now… “Stop the bus… stop the bus”.

 Unfortunately, we saw this town from the comfort of our car; hence the .25 town we visited.
-The streets were the smallest I have ever seen (even by Sicily standards – they were very narrow!) and cars parked just everywhere.
+The streets were the smallest I have ever seen (even by Sicily standards – they were very narrow!) and cars were parked just everywhere.
 It seemed there was nowhere to pull over and we really didn’t have a destination.
 I was very nervous and vocal about my displeasure about driving around and poor Gary just told me to find out way out of the historical center and head back to Sciacca.
 So we can say we’ve been there but technically I don’t think it’s true if you don’t get out of the car.

 The worst part of the trip is when I redirected the GPS to take the “fastest” route to Licodia Eubea.
 I will never do that again!
-I knew the roads were going to be small like when we traveling to Corleone but I never expected the GPS (I call her “Louise”; doesn’t everyone have a proper name for their GPS?) to tell us to make a right at this one point.
+I knew the roads were going to be small like when we traveling to Corleone but I never expected the GPS (I call her “Louise”; doesn’t everyone have a proper name for their GPS?) to tell us to make the right at this one point.

 It looked like a driveway and our little car just fit on the TWO-way road.
 The bushes on the side were scraping the sides of the car.
 My palms started to sweat.
 Then we got to a sharp left and down a steep hill and Gary stopped.
 The road was washed out with mud and a refrigerator was left almost on the road on its side.
 I looked at Gary and said “no way” but where were we going to turn around?
 He put the car in gear and forged on while I was slowly dying inside.